Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/EmergencyStopandPause.md

 ![System](../Images/EstopandPause/E-StopPauseImage.png)
 Figure 1: Emergency Stop and Pause sub-system, seen here as the color red.

 - The goal of this subsystem is to adhere to the rules as provided by the customer, Devcom.
-The system needs a pause switch to deactivate it between rounds and the emergency stop will be used to deenergize the system.
+The system needs a pause switch to deactivate it between rounds and the emergency stop will be used to deenergize the system if a problem occurs.

 ## **Constraints:**